 Bethany is a co-founder of Dance Makers Workshop, alongside her collaborative partner Sarah Ledbetter.
 She is passionate about dance education outreach and bringing world-class artists to the South.
 In July of 2014, Bethany and Sarah, as Dance Makers Workshop, hosted The Urban Bush Women’s Memphis COLLABoratory, a two-day professional dance workshop with Maria Bauman of Urban Bush Women.
 Bethany and Sarah also hosted longtime William Forsythe dancer Elizabeth Corbett for a weeklong workshop at the new Halloran Centre for Performing Arts & Education and The University of Memphis in October of 2015.
 Dance Makers Workshop most recently presented and filmed an experimental performance project called ROSA in May of 2016 at The Darkhorse Theater in Nashville, TN.

-Deanna Garner has been dancing since the age of four and currently enjoys being a tap dance instructor at Motus Dance and assistant director and company member of Circle City Tap Company.
-She has experience as a performer, choreographer, and judge.
-Throughout the years, she has studied tap, jazz, ballet, and modern dance, first in Indianapolis at Curtain Call Dance Academy, and then at Ball State University where she earned a degree in Dance Performance.
+Dancing since the age of four, Deanna enjoys being a tap dance instructor at Motus Dance and the assistant director and company member of Circle City Tap Company.
+An experienced performer, choreographer, and judge, who has studied tap, jazz, ballet, and modern dance, Deanna earned a degree in Dance Performance from Ball State University.
 She danced and choreographed for IU Northwest Dance Company for 5 years while teaching at nearby studios before moving back to Indianapolis.
 Dancing is a passion that Deanna is thankful to be able to pursue in her spare time when she is not working as an Environmental Educator for the IN Department of Environmental Management.